 The Homework Bottleneck Do you wish sometimes that there was a simple way to end procrastination around homework?
 First, take a minute and ask yourself which of these scenarios sounds more like your teen?
 Both students have the same class and homework assignment.
 Student 1 walks in the door after school, drops his backpack by the

 Most teens (83%) say that school is a significant source of stress in their life.
 Here’s how you can help your teen manage school stress.
 For teens, stress looks like this: Getting to school late Feeling irritable Feeling tired a lot Crying a lot…or snapping at you Leaving things until the last minute, and then panicking If

 Time management for teens is an executive functioning skill which is essential for academic success.
 Since I started “Skills for Academic Success”, I’ve heard more and more questions about time management from teens.
 Here’s how Keith put it: “I want to do a good job on my homework.
 But by the time I’m finished, I don’t have enough time

-What is academic life coaching?
-Academic life coaching helps students learn.
+Academic coaching a guide for parents… Academic coaching a guide for parents The focus of academic coaching is to help students learn.
 With coaching, students typically do better on tests, improve their grades, reduce school-related stress, and learn valuable life skills.
-Before taking a more in-depth look at what academic life coaching is, let’s take a look at what it is not: Tutoring helps students with
+Before taking a more in-depth look at what academic life coaching is, let’s take a

 Imagine you’re driving through the countryside on a beautiful day, but your car isn’t working.
 The gears keep getting stuck, and the gas pedal is jammed down.
 So instead of enjoying the scenery, you’re constantly focused on what might go wrong and how you can prevent it.